fullstack412/AWS-serverless-starter/README.md

 ## About the author

-This project is maintaned by [GyÃ¶rgy BalÃ¡ssy](https://linkedin.com/in/balassy).
+This project is maintaned by [György Balássy](https://linkedin.com/in/balassy).